techidaily/site-win-trending/source/_posts/expert-tips-for-diagnosing-and-repairing-troubled-sound-cards-on-your-pc-windows.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://fox-helps.techidaily.com/new-in-2024-cutting-edge-camera-list-best-videography-devices-of-the-year/"><u>[New] In 2024, Cutting-Edge Camera List Best Videography Devices of the Year</u></a></li>
-<li><a href="https://extra-skills.techidaily.com/new-maximize-your-window-usage-top-30-unknown-tips-and-tricks-for-windows-11/"><u>[New] Maximize Your Window Usage Top 30 Unknown Tips and Tricks for Windows 11</u></a></li>
-<li><a href="https://visual-screen-recording.techidaily.com/updated-live-broadcast-showdown-obs-or-streamlabs-which-is-superior/"><u>[Updated] Live Broadcast Showdown OBS or Streamlabs – Which Is Superior?</u></a></li>
-<li><a href="https://hardware-updates.techidaily.com/a-comprehensive-review/"><u>A Comprehensive Review</u></a></li>
-<li><a href="https://extra-lessons.techidaily.com/avoid-missing-out-on-these-1-5-iphone-podcast-apps-for-2024/"><u>Avoid Missing Out on These #1-#5 iPhone Podcast Apps for 2024</u></a></li>
+<li><a href="https://fox-blue.techidaily.com/new-leading-hexa-flight-top-10-hexacopters-for-2024/"><u>[New] Leading Hexa-Flight Top 10 Hexacopters for 2024</u></a></li>
-<li><a href="https://win-trending.techidaily.com/determining-when-to-upgrade-your-pcs-power-supply-insights-from-yl-computing/"><u>Determining When to Upgrade Your PC's Power Supply: Insights From YL Computing</u></a></li>
+<li><a href="https://win-trending.techidaily.com/1-do-i-need-to-restart-my-computer-after-updating-the-graphics-driver-expert-tips-from-yl-computing/"><u>1.
+Do I Need to Restart My Computer After Updating the Graphics Driver? - Expert Tips From YL Computing</u></a></li>
-<li><a href="https://screen-capture.techidaily.com/experience-the-ps3-gaming-prowess-on-modern-pcs/"><u>Experience the PS3 Gaming Prowess on Modern PCs</u></a></li>
-<li><a href="https://win-trending.techidaily.com/explore-the-august-update-cutting-edge-video-mashup-features-for-your-dj-set/"><u>Explore the August Update: Cutting-Edge Video Mashup Features for Your DJ Set</u></a></li>
+<li><a href="https://win11.techidaily.com/1719369975560-break-free-from-google-chrome-glitch-on-windows-11-now/"><u>Break Free From Google Chrome Glitch on Windows 11 Now</u></a></li>
+<li><a href="https://win-trending.techidaily.com/choosing-your-ideal-gaming-rig-comparisons-and-advice-from-yl-experts-on-latest-models/"><u>Choosing Your Ideal Gaming Rig: Comparisons & Advice From YL Experts on Latest Models</u></a></li>
+<li><a href="https://buynow-reviews.techidaily.com/effortlessly-cover-your-home-with-google-nest-wi-fi-a-complete-speed-and-reliability-assessment/"><u>Effortlessly Cover Your Home with Google Nest Wi-Fi: A Complete Speed and Reliability Assessment</u></a></li>
+<li><a href="https://location-social.techidaily.com/how-to-leave-a-life360-group-on-xiaomi-redmi-note-12r-without-anyone-knowing-drfone-by-drfone-virtual-android/"><u>How To Leave a Life360 Group On Xiaomi Redmi Note 12R Without Anyone Knowing? | Dr.fone</u></a></li>
+<li><a href="https://bypass-frp.techidaily.com/in-2024-full-guide-to-bypass-vivo-s18-frp-by-drfone-android/"><u>In 2024, Full Guide to Bypass Vivo S18 FRP</u></a></li>
-<li><a href="https://win-trending.techidaily.com/find-your-most-recent-scanner-drivers-for-windows-with-ease-updated-guide-by-yl-computing/"><u>Find Your Most Recent Scanner Drivers for Windows with Ease - Updated Guide by YL Computing</u></a></li>
+<li><a href="https://win-trending.techidaily.com/maintaining-optimal-performance-a-guide-to-keep-your-graphics-card-functioning-flawlessly-on-windows-expert-advice-by-yl-computing/"><u>Maintaining Optimal Performance: A Guide to Keep Your Graphics Card Functioning Flawlessly on Windows - Expert Advice by YL Computing</u></a></li>
-<li><a href="https://win-trending.techidaily.com/high-resolution-hd-picture-backdrops-love-scenes-by-yl-computing-your-source-for-premium-stock-visuals/"><u>High-Resolution HD Picture Backdrops: Love Scenes by YL Computing - Your Source for Premium Stock Visuals</u></a></li>
-<li><a href="https://android-unlock.techidaily.com/in-2024-how-to-lock-apps-on-asus-rog-phone-7-ultimate-to-protect-your-individual-information-by-drfone-android/"><u>In 2024, How to Lock Apps on Asus ROG Phone 7 Ultimate to Protect Your Individual Information</u></a></li>
-<li><a href="https://win-trending.techidaily.com/influential-personalities-behind-the-creation-of-contemporary-chinese-society-insights-by-yl-computing-and-yl-software/"><u>Influential Personalities Behind the Creation of Contemporary Chinese Society - Insights by YL Computing & YL Software</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/planning-to-use-a-pokemon-go-joystick-on-motorola-g24-power-drfone-by-drfone-virtual-android/"><u>Planning to Use a Pokemon Go Joystick on Motorola G24 Power? | Dr.fone</u></a></li>
+<li><a href="https://win-trending.techidaily.com/protecting-your-data-is-using-public-wi-fi-with-your-laptop-risk-free-according-to-yl-software-experts/"><u>Protecting Your Data: Is Using Public Wi-Fi with Your Laptop Risk-Free According to YL Software Experts?</u></a></li>
-<li><a href="https://win11-tips.techidaily.com/remedying-windows-authentication-failures/"><u>Remedying Windows Authentication Failures</u></a></li>
+<li><a href="https://win11-tips.techidaily.com/repairing-windows-11s-unresponsive-display-brightness-controls/"><u>Repairing Windows 11'S Unresponsive Display Brightness Controls</u></a></li>
-<li><a href="https://win-trending.techidaily.com/solving-typical-scanner-network-errors-with-ease-guidance-by-yl-software-experts/"><u>Solving Typical Scanner Network Errors with Ease: Guidance by YL Software Experts</u></a></li>
+<li><a href="https://win-trending.techidaily.com/reviving-your-network-adapter-expert-tips-and-tricks-by-yl-software/"><u>Reviving Your Network Adapter: Expert Tips and Tricks by YL Software</u></a></li>
-<li><a href="https://win-trending.techidaily.com/step-by-step-guide-configuring-parent-controls-via-the-windows-control-panel-tips-from-yl-computing/"><u>Step-by-Step Guide: Configuring Parent Controls via the Windows Control Panel - Tips From YL Computing</u></a></li>
-<li><a href="https://win-trending.techidaily.com/stunning-audi-r8-2019-graphics-collection-hd-photos-walls-and-visuals-for-your-screen-curated-by-yl-software-experts/"><u>Stunning Audi R8 2019 Graphics Collection: HD Photos, Walls, and Visuals for Your Screen – Curated by YL Software Experts</u></a></li>
+<li><a href="https://win-trending.techidaily.com/solutions-for-brighter-bolder-colors-on-your-printouts-a-guide-by-yl-software-experts/"><u>Solutions for Brighter, Bolder Colors on Your Printouts: A Guide by YL Software Experts</u></a></li>
-<li><a href="https://win-trending.techidaily.com/troubleshooting-your-gpu-issues-expert-advice-from-yl-software-specialists/"><u>Troubleshooting Your GPU Issues: Expert Advice From YL Software Specialists</u></a></li>
-<li><a href="https://howto.techidaily.com/xiaomi-13-ultra-stuck-on-screen-finding-solutions-for-stuck-on-boot-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Xiaomi 13 Ultra Stuck on Screen – Finding Solutions For Stuck on Boot | Dr.fone</u></a></li>
+<li><a href="https://facebook-record-videos.techidaily.com/step-backward-in-time-reversing-youtube-media-for-2024/"><u>Step Backward in Time Reversing YouTube Media for 2024</u></a></li>
 </ul></div>